leec94/cissp-notes/2024/domain_notes/6-sec-assmt-test.md

     - initial activation of the disaster recovery team
     - regular status updates
     - tactical communications
-- recovery time objective (RTO): max amounto f time it should take to recover a service after a disaster
+- recovery time objective (RTO): max amount of time it should take to recover a service after a disaster
 - recovery point objective (RPO): max time period from which data may be lost in the wake of a disaster
+- work recovery time (WRT): max tolerable time to verify system and data integrity as part of resumption of normal ops for BAU
+- maximum tolerable downtime (MTD): or max allowable downtime (MAD), or acceptable interruption window (AIW), max time critical system, function, or process can be disrupted before unacceptable/irrecoverable consequences to biz
+  - RTO should never exceed MTD
 - recovery service level (RSL): percentage of a service that must be available during a disaster
 - backups: provide a data "safety net"
 - backup media: examples include tape, disk-to-disk, cloud